 Substitute “On a good day” by “How I see myself”, and “On a bad day” by “How they could see me”.
 This is the key to adapt to others.

-You’ll find a more detailed explanation here, where also you’ll read about a second step to dive deeper about about the methodology, and what it is called the 8 roles.
+You’ll find a more detailed explanation here, where also you’ll read about a second step to dive deeper into the methodology, and what it is called the 8 roles.

 This is probably the test we did in the training.
 I didn’t find any online test, but I could share it if somebody is interested.